WorkSpaceMan/jxp/docs/aggregations.md

 You can apply an aggregation pipeline through the `/aggregate/<modelname>` endpoint.
 See [MongoDB's aggregation documentation](https://docs.mongodb.com/manual/aggregation/).

-POST the query as JSON, and wrap it with a "query" variable, like so:
+POST the query as JSON, and wrap it with a "query" variable, like so *:
 ```JSON
 {
     "query": [